 - d.
 Write down the general solution of the differential equation.
-Determine the integration constants using f(0) and f'(0) that you already found. - e.
+Determine the integration constants using the values of f(0) that is give and f'(0) that you already found. - e.
 Use Mathematica to verify your solution by substituting it back to the integral equation (in its "new" form).